 Whether you bring along the family or are planning a private couples getaway, there is plenty to do at Walt Disney World Resort in the shortest month of the year.

-- runDisney is a very popular event where runners of all levels get the chance to race a through the parks at full speed.
+- runDisney is a top-rated event where runners of all levels get the chance to race a through the parks at full speed.
 There are several events held throughout the year, and in February, you can challenge yourself by running the Princess Half Marathon, or choose the shorter, but no less fun Disney Princess 5K or Enchanted 10K.
 There are also kids' races that allow you to run with your children, and, if running is not for you, you can try to spot your favorite Disney princesses and cheer on the athletes to victory on the sidelines.
 Funds raised from the event benefit the Children's Miracle Network of children specialty hospitals.

 - You will have to visit at the end of February to experience all that the Epcot International Flower & Garden Festival has to offer, but, even earlier in the month, you will begin to see the beginnings of the floral marvels that bring guests coming back each year.
 Aside from the stunning garden displays and information seminars, popular musical acts provide free entertainment on select dates during the festival.